seer99/time-zones-by-country/README.md

 # time-zones-by-country
-List of time zones by country json file
+List of time zones,country lists  in json format